Fallagar/Simple_TODO_backend_mockup/README.md

 # Create a Note

-Endpoint: POST /notes
+Endpoint: POST /notes <br />
-Action: Create a note object.
+Action: Create a note object. <br />
 Request Body: Send the note data in x-www-form-urlencoded format.
 Required fields: name, category, content

 # Delete a Note

-Endpoint: DELETE /notes/:id
+Endpoint: DELETE /notes/:id <br />
-Action: Remove an item.
+Action: Remove an item. <br />
 Parameters: Replace :id with the ID of the note to delete.

 # Update a Note

-Endpoint: PATCH /notes/:id
+Endpoint: PATCH /notes/:id <br />
-Action: Edit an item.
+Action: Edit an item. <br />
-Parameters: Replace :id with the ID of the note to update.
+Parameters: Replace :id with the ID of the note to update. <br />
 Request Body: Send the updated note data in x-www-form-urlencoded format.
 Accepted fields: name, category, content, status

 # Retrieve a Note

-Endpoint: GET /notes/:id
+Endpoint: GET /notes/:id <br />
-Action: Retrieve an item.
+Action: Retrieve an item. <br />
 Parameters: Replace :id with the ID of the note to retrieve.

 # Retrieve All Notes

-Endpoint: GET /notes
+Endpoint: GET /notes <br />
-Action: Get all notes.
+Action: Get all notes. <br />

 # Aggregated Data Statistics

-Endpoint: GET /notes/stats
+Endpoint: GET /notes/stats <br />
-Action: Get aggregated data statistics.
+Action: Get aggregated data statistics. <br />
 Note: The statistics are calculated based on the notes objects.

 # Testing with Postman